brianglass/anastasis/files/feb.md

 23. Of the holy Bishop and Martyr Polycarp, bishop of Smyrna.

 This Apostolic and Prophetic man and model of faith and truth was the disciple of John the Evangelist and successor of Voukolos (Feb.6th).
 He was very old, 95 years, when the fifth persecution of the Christians broke out under Marcus Aurelius who was called the Antonine philosopher.
-Polycarp was arrested by the proconsul of Smyrna and when urged to blaspheme Christ he said: Â‘I have served Him for eighty six years and He has done me no wrong; how can I blaspheme the King who has saved me?Â’ But the tyrant, enraged at these words, gave orders for him to be cast into the fire.
+Polycarp was arrested by the proconsul of Smyrna and when urged to blaspheme Christ he said: ‘I have served Him for eighty six years and He has done me no wrong; how can I blaspheme the King who has saved me?’
+But the tyrant, enraged at these words, gave orders for him to be cast into the fire.
 And so he perished gloriously in the year 166, having always taught, according to Eusebius, what he had learned from the Apostles, what the Church hands down, which alone is true (Eccles.
 Hist.
 IV.14 and 15).

 ****

 Apolytikion.
 Tone 4.

-You shared their way of life and you succeeded to the ApostlesÂ’ thrones; you found the action, O God-inspired, to climb the heights of contemplation; rightly directing the word of truth; and in faith you struggled to shedding of blood, Bishop and Martyr Polycarp; intercede with Christ God that our souls may be saved.
+You shared their way of life and you succeeded to the Apostles’ thrones; you found the action, O God-inspired, to climb the heights of contemplation; rightly directing the word of truth; and in faith you struggled to shedding of blood, Bishop and Martyr Polycarp; intercede with Christ God that our souls may be saved.

 ****